How Fleets Can Limit COVID-19’s Spread With Vehicle Inspections

 - Steering Wheel

 - Trunk or Rear Door

 - Vehicle Equipment

 Your team is only capable of working within the confines of the resources available for their safety.
-Ensure operators have the necessary sanitation supplies to disinfect their vehicles and equipment before and after use.
+Ensure operators have the necessary sanitization supplies to disinfect their vehicles and equipment before and after use.
 Track inventory daily and order supplies in advance to avoid devastating stock-outs.

 Operators should also adhere to the suggested six-foot social distancing between colleagues or customers and thoroughly wash their hands throughout the day.

-If they are in contact with others, they should consider additional vehicle sanitation prior to operation.
+If they are in contact with others, they should consider additional vehicle sanitization prior to operation.
 With a few helpful best practices, fleet managers can minimize the contagion of the virus and safeguard employees.

 A Digital Vehicle Inspection Form Dedicated to Prevent COVID-19’s Spread

 Trying to quickly create your own DVIR forms with additional COVID-19 checklist requirements can be an uphill battle.
 Fleet management software like Fleetio provides configurable options to develop inspection forms to fit your fleet.